sjet47/blog/content/posts/Linux/syscall_irl/index.md

 and ends at 0xffffffff82000044 <entry_SYSCALL_64+4>.
 ```

-So GDB tell us this symbol is defined at the line 89 of file [`arch/x86/entry/entry_64.S`](https://elixir.bootlin.com/linux/v6.6.6/source/arch/x86/entry/entry_64.S), this file contains some assembly code, So let's walk through it line by line.
-To keep the content more focus, I will skip some unrelated part.
+So GDB has informed us that the `entry_SYSCALL_64` symbol is defined at line 89 of the file [`arch/x86/entry/entry_64.S`](https://elixir.bootlin.com/linux/v6.6.6/source/arch/x86/entry/entry_64.S), which contains some assembly code.
+Let's walk through it line by line, but to keep the content focused, I will skip over some unrelated parts.

 ```asm
 SYM_CODE_START(entry_SYSCALL_64)